mobieto/WEBSITE/README.md

 # school-website-project
-project I did in school, was tasked to make a sort of portfolio website
+project I did in school, have to make a sort of portfolio website

 (WIP)